lucaslingle/pytorch_rl2/README.md

 The per-process batch size was 60 trajectories.
 There were 8 processes.
 There were 200 gradient steps per policy improvement phase.

 To stabilize training, we used the Adam hyperparameters from [Kapturowski et al., 2019](https://openreview.net/pdf?id=r1lyTjAqYX).
-Trained used the decoupled weight decay regularization technique from [Hutter and Loschilov, 2017](https://arxiv.org/abs/1711.05101), with decay 1e-6.
+Trained used the decoupled weight decay regularization technique from [Loshchilov and Hutter, 2017](https://arxiv.org/abs/1711.05101), with decay 1e-6.